kgoralski/go-crud-template/README.md

 This code is written with very little experience with Golang.
-I did my best :)
+I did my best.
+CRs and PRs always welcome :)

 go-crud-template